oldme-git/GoFrame-Helper/README.md

 <!-- Plugin description -->

 GoFrame IDEA is a `Goland/Ultimate Edition` plugin for [GoFrame](https://github.com/gogf/gf).
-It provides Code completion, Live templates,File watch and so on features for [GoFrame](https://github.com/gogf/gf)
+It provides code completion, live templates, file watch and other features for [GoFrame](https://github.com/gogf/gf)

 # Features
-- Api, Controller, Service live templates
+- Api, Controller and Service live templates
 - OpenApi tag code completion
 - gcfg config module code completion(Currently only yaml is supported)
 - gform files name code completion
-- Auto listens for the Api and Logic to generate the Controller and Service
+- Automatic listening for the Api and Logic to generate the Controller and Service

 # Limitation
 `